Samantha Spinner and the Super-Secret Plans

 Samantha Spinner and the Super-Secret Plans is a children's mystery novel centered on an eponymous character, Samantha, an 11-year-old from Seattle.
 Her uncle Paul disappeared mysteriously and left her siblings expensive gifts.
 Her brother, Nipper, received the New York Yankees.
 Her sister, Buffy, received $2,400,000,000.
 Samantha received only a rusty red umbrella.
 Eventually, she discovered that the umbrella lining contains maps and diagrams to secret means of traveling around the globe.

-It is the first title in the four-part Samantha Spinner book series, to be released by Random House 2018–2021.
+It is the first title in the four-part Samantha Spinner book series, which was released by Random House from 2018–2021.

 The underside of the umbrella contains a map of secret passages which they expect will help find Samantha's uncle, but outlaw ninjas from the sewers are in pursuit of them.

 The story uses Samantha's brother Nipper as a device to add educational content to the story.

 The book was written by Russell Ginns, who has written over 100 books and also designed video game software.

-Countries and Landmarks
+Countries and landmarks

 Throughout the series, the characters explore locations, famous and obscure, around the globe.
 In the first two published books, they visit: